 When a thermal shift occurs in a healthy cycle, it is the indication that you have ovulated.
 This can help you predict when to have sex if you wanna get pregnant.
 Or avoid sex if you don’t.
 Because the truth is, most of us do not ovulate on that “Day 14” that everyone schedules themselves around.
 You may not actually ovulate until day 18, or you may ovulate on day 12, which if you are planning on day 14, can really screw you up!
 Noting your thermal shift can also alert you to potential hormonal imbalances or an unhealthy cycle if you realize that you don’t have a thermal shift occurring.

 To find your thermal shift, you need to take your temperature first thing in the morning.

 And we mean, first thing.
 Hold that pee.
 Get somebody else to start your morning brew.
 Temp taking takes precedent.

-Using a period tracker can be very helpful in keeping track of your temps over time and being able to look back and see when your shift occurred.
+Using a period tracker (like this one!) can be very helpful in keeping track of your temps over time and being able to look back and see when your shift occurred.